Deformations of representations of fundamental groups of complex varieties: Degenerating VMHS on curves

-So what it remains is to check the compatibility with the weight filtration.
+(and similarly for all the other functors $Rj_*$) and this last one is compatible with the filtrations $F^\bullet$.
+What remains to check is the compatibility with this weight filtration~$\mathfrak{W}$.

 Since our complexes are concentrated in degrees $0$ and $1$ the only non-trivial multiplication is the one between degrees $0$ and $1$.
 If we denote by $M_\bullet(x)$ the relative monodromy filtration of $\mathbb{V}_1 \otimes \mathbb{V}_2$ at $x$, for the residue $N(x)$ with its associated $Z_\bullet$(x), all we have to do (explicit for example in equation~\eqref{equation:local-coordinate-W-SteenbrinkZucker}) is to check that there is a natural inclusion

 for all $k,\ell$.

 This is linear algebra; to compute this let us drop the letter $x$ and write $W_\bullet$ for $\overline{\mathcal{W}}_\bullet$.
 Recall that $N={N_1}\otimes{\id_2}+{\id_1}\otimes{N_2}$, $M=M^1 \otimes M^2$, $W=W^1 \otimes W^2$ and $Z_\ell=N(W_\ell)+M_{\ell-1}\cap W_{\ell-1}$.
 But it will be more practical to have another expression for $Z_\bullet$ as proved in \cite[\S~3.4]{Kashiwara}: